HebatallahTha/Secure-Pass/README.md

 ## 🔐 Password Manager

-This **C program** is a **Password Manager**, allowing users to securely store, retrieve, and manage their passwords.
+This **C++ program** is a **Password Manager**, allowing users to securely store, retrieve, and manage their passwords.
 It provides encryption for stored passwords, ensuring security and privacy.
 The program enables users to create new password entries, view stored passwords, and delete passwords as needed.

 ## ✨ Features
 - 🔏 **Secure Password Storage:** Saves passwords in an encrypted format.